subhranil-gen-ai/Housing-Data_Analysis/README.md

 - How to perform Data Preprocessing
 - How to replace missing values
 - How to perform Scaling
+- How to perform Categorical Preprocessing
+- How to perform Ordinal Encoding
+- How to perform OneHot Encoding

 #  Author
 Subhranil Dutta